 Restrictions on foreign investors

 93% of Israeli land belongs to the government.
 Said land which belongs to the Government, is jointly owned by the Israel Land Authority (69%), the Development Authority (12%), and the Jewish National Fund (12%).
 Foreign investors cannot simply purchase or lease land held by the government, as they would with private property elsewhere.

 Foreign citizens are not allowed to hold a lease on the state-owned land.
 Jewish citizens of foreign countries, who are entitled to immigrate to Israel under the Law of Return, may lease this land, provided they submit documents certifying said entitlement.

 Furthermore, investors who can demonstrate their eligibility for Israeli citizenship based on the Law of Return will be exempt from a number of taxes that apply to foreign investors – including a tax refund if the documents are processed after the real estate deal was completed.

-A foreign-established company and/or a non-profit organization with board members comprised primarily of Israeli citizens can also lease government-held land.
-Finally, Israeli citizens or legal entities/firms can act as trustees, purchasing and managing a real-estate property for a foreign citizen.
+A foreign-established company and / or a non-profit organization with board members comprised primarily of Israeli citizens can also lease government-held land.

 What about privately held land?